markchipman/olivercoding/content/posts/2017-10-07-functional-json/index.md

 ## Summary

 Loading JSON files no longer throws exceptions in my code.
-Yes, there's still the potential for mal-formed JSON to cause errors, and then these errors are handled gracefully.
+Yes, there's still the potential for malformed JSON to cause errors, and then these errors are handled gracefully.
 Reading this JSON is functional
 ```fsharp
 let JsonAsScenario (basePath: string) (value: JsonValue) =
     json value {